Redaction Best Practices for Federal Agencies: A Comprehensive Guide

 The reality is that even a minor redaction error can open the floodgates to major problems.

 Imagine this: You’re tasked with responding to a FOIA request.
 Hundreds, if not thousands, of pages of documents must be reviewed, edited, and shared within a tight deadline.
-Miss even one sensitive item, and it could result in the exposure of personal data—like Social Security numbers or confidential government details.
+Missing even one sensitive item could result in the exposure of personal data, such as Social Security numbers or confidential government details.

 Or maybe you're preparing documents for litigation, and one incorrectly redacted section could violate client privilege or expose crucial evidence.